Paul Whittle Commercial Mediator

 MSc LL.M GDipLaw BSc (Hons) DipSurv MCIOB MCIArbProfile

-Paul practices as a commercial mediator who has specialised for a number of years in construction, engineering and property disputes.
-Paul is one of only a small number of mediators who sit on the RICS Presidents Panel.
+Paul practices as a commercial mediator who has specialised for a number of years in construction and engineering disputes.
+Paul is one of only a small number of mediators who sit on the RICS President's Panel.
 Paul is accrediated as a commercial mediator by the RICS, MATA and the ADR Group.
 In addition to mediating disputes, Paul is a senior quantity surveyor for Thomas Sands Consulting based in the Thames Valley.
 Paul has worked on major projects in London, Paris and the Middle-East.

 Paul has been directly involved in projects ranging from a few thousand pounds to mega-projects totalling over 20 billion pounds.
-Paul specialises in providing quantum expert reports, construction contract advice, issues regarding payment, payment notices, claims, suspension, termination, party representation and adjudication referrals and support.
+For Thomas Sands Consulting, Paul specialises in providing quantum expert reports, construction contract advice, issues regarding payment, payment notices, claims for loss & expense, suspension, termination, party representation and support.

 Paul has spent his entire working life in construction.
 He began working for a construction business in 1994 working on a range of domestic, commercial and industrial projects.
 He quickly moved into a managerial position supervising small to medium sized sites, organising and controlling labour and plant resources.
 Paul’s management and control progressed on to larger and more complex projects.
 His management successfully completed many new-build homes (many with very high specifications), and many civil engineering and industrial projects including mechanical engineering (M&E) installations.
 Paul’s work spanned from the creation of tenders and estimates on a range of projects, from the management of live projects, and the valuation of interim applications and the negotiation of final accounts.